BrandonTaft/npm-react-autocomplete/README.md

 ### `onSelect: Function`
 - Function that will run when an item is selected from the dropdown
-- The 1st argument is the `selected item` passed in as an `***HTMLDivElement***`
+- The 1st argument is the item string or object from the original `list` prop
-- The 2nd argument is the item string or object from the original `list` prop
+- The 2nd argument is the item's original index from the original `list` prop
-- The 3rd argument is the item's original index from the original `list` prop
+- The 3rd argument is the `selected item` if it is highlighted passed in as an `***HTMLDivElement***`
 - If the selected item is a number it will be returned as a `string`

 ### `clearOnSelect: Boolean` (Optional)